If you do not have well developed and clearly defined employee engagement strategies, it does not show positive outcomes.

 How is your internal communication?
 Or how is the communication between the managers and the employees?

 Open communication between the members of the organization is vital.
-It not only helps employees to open up and discuss ideas or problems they face but also builds trust.
+It helps employees open up and discuss ideas or problems they face and builds trust.

 For a more engaged workforce, there must be effective communication to keep the ball rolling.
-For that to happen you must give heed to-
+For that to happen, you must implement:

 - Bring more transparency.

 3. The Power of Reward and Recognition

 Rewarding and recognizing your employees for their efforts is one of the best strategies.

 Rewarding and recognizing does not necessarily have to be monetary.
 Like I said before, a ‘Thank You’ often can do wonders.
 It's more about how much care for your employees.

 Celebrating birthdays, anniversaries, written notes, or rewards through an online platform is one of the best ways to recognize your employees’ hard work.